dartmouth-outing-club/doc-trailhead/README.md

 description : checks if the signed in user is on the trip of :id
 parameters : id (id of trip)

+path : /userTrips
+description : gets all the trips that a user is on and returns them as json
+parameters : [none]
+response : json with 2 keys: memberOf and leaderOf, both containing an array of trips

 ## POST
 path : /signin
 description : signs in the user